José Varela (footballer)

-José Carlos Moreira Varela (born 15 September 1997), commonly known as José Varela, is a Cape Verdean professional footballer who plays as a winger for Liga 3 club Os Belenenses.
+José Carlos Moreira Varela (born 15 September 1997), commonly known as José Varela, is a Cape Verdean professional footballer who plays as a winger for Campeonato de Portugal club Cinfães.

 Career

 Varela made his professional debut with Aves in a 2–0 Primeira Liga win over on 31 March 2019.

 On 16 August 2021, he signed with Vitória de Setúbal.

 On 5 June 2023, he officially joined the club Persikabo 1973 which competed in Indonesian Liga 1.